Flora of Scotland: Deciduous trees

-The Arran Whitebeams are species unique to the Isle of Arran.
-The Arran Whitebeam (Sorbus arranensis) and the Cut-leaved Whitebeam (S. pseudofennica) are amongst the most endangered tree species in the world if rarity is measured by numbers alone.
+The Arran whitebeams are species unique to the Isle of Arran.
+The Arran whitebeam (Sorbus arranensis) and the cut-leaved whitebeam (S. pseudofennica) are amongst the most endangered tree species in the world if rarity is measured by numbers alone.
 Only 236 S. pseudofennica and 283 S. arranensis were recorded as mature trees in 1980.
-The trees developed in a highly complex fashion involving the Rock Whitebeam (S. rupicola), which is found on nearby Holy Isle but not Arran, interbreeding with the Rowan (S. aucuparia) to produce the new species.
-In 2007 it was announced that two specimens of a third new hybrid, the Catacol Whitebeam (S. pseudomeinichii) had been discovered by researchers on Arran.
-This tree is a cross between the native Rowan and S. pseudofennica.
+The trees developed in a highly complex fashion involving the rock whitebeam (S. rupicola), which is found on nearby Holy Isle but not Arran, interbreeding with the rowan (S. aucuparia) to produce the new species.
+In 2007 it was announced that two specimens of a third new hybrid, the Catacol whitebeam (S. pseudomeinichii) had been discovered by researchers on Arran.
+This tree is a cross between the native rowan and S. pseudofennica.

 Shakespeare makes reference to Birnam Wood being used as camouflage for Malcolm Canmore's army before the battle at Dunsinane with MacBeth.
 There is an ancient tree, the Birnam Oak, standing a few hundred metres from the centre of Birnam.
 It may well have been part of Birnam Wood at the time of the battle 900 years ago, and remains part of the legend.

-Research into the possible commercial use of Sea Buckthorn was undertaken by Moray College commencing in 2006.
+Research into the possible commercial use of sea buckthorn was undertaken by Moray College commencing in 2006.
 The orange berries can be processed into jams, liquors and ointments and the hardy species grows well even on exposed west coasts.

 Conifers

-The Scots Pine and Common Juniper are the only coniferous trees definitely native to Scotland with Yew a possible contender.
+The Scots pine and Common Juniper are the only coniferous trees definitely native to Scotland, though Yew is also likely native.

 The Fortingall Yew is an ancient tree in the churchyard of the village of Fortingall in Perthshire.
-Various estimates have put its age at between 2,000 and 5,000 years; recent research into yew tree ages suggests that it is likely to be nearer the lower limit of 2,000 years.
-This still makes it the oldest tree in Europe, although there is an older Norway Spruce root system in Sweden.
+Various estimates have put its age at between 2,000 and 5,000 years; research into yew tree ages suggests that it is likely to be nearer the lower limit of 2,000 years.
+This still makes it the oldest tree in Europe, although there is a clonal colony of Norway spruce in Sweden that may be older.